PabloKostenko/MyApps/README.md

 ---

-### ✨ Features

-- 🎯 Create tasks and watch them become literal targets on your shooting board
-- 📈 Visualize productivity streaks, completion ratios and weekly focus stats
-- 🏆 Unlock new aim skins, background themes, and achievement trophies as you progress

 ---

 # Egg Tracker

 **Egg Tracker** is a productivity timer inspired by the Pomodoro technique, gamified with collectible chickens and eggs.
 Stay focused, earn rewards and hatch your way to success.

+---

+### ✨ Features

+- ⏳ Focus sessions = rewards — complete timed work sessions to earn coins
+- 🥚 Collect and hatch eggs as you progress through your productivity journey
+- 🐔 Unlock unique chickens with different styles and perks
+- 🎯 Special quests and bonus tasks for extra rewards and motivation

 ---